Middlesex Sessions House: Architecture

-Cultural Impact
+Cultural venue

 In 2017, Burberry hosted the photographic exhibition Here We Are at Old Sessions House's Revelry Room which featured over 30 social and documentary photographers who made their aesthetic mark on the 20th Century, including Shirley Baker, Ken Russell, and Alasdair McLellan.
 Burberry's then-President Christopher Baily said at the time: "It seems the most complete.
 The U.K. is about class, and I think the Revelry Room has a lot to say about class."

-In 2024, organizations Art Shield, Paradox Public Relations, and Dom Master Klass hosted the three-day art festival Kyiv Art Sessions at Old Sessions House as part of the "Preserving Art in Crisis" global campaign which featured works from 27 Ukrainian artists, including Hanna Kryvolap, Akhtem Seitablayev, and Gamlet.
+In 2024, organisations Art Shield, Paradox Public Relations, and Dom Master Klass hosted the three-day art festival Kyiv Art Sessions at Old Sessions House as part of the "Preserving Art in Crisis" global campaign which featured works from 27 Ukrainian artists, including Hanna Kryvolap, Akhtem Seitablayev, Gamlet, and twin sisters Mishel and Nicol Feldman, also known as Sestry Feldman, who are two of Kyiv's most prominent street artists.
 Held on Old Sessions House's Principal Floors, the Kyiv Art Sessions festival won PRovoke Media's 2025 SABRE North America Award for "Educational and Cultural Institutions".